payu-india/CMS-Chatbot/docs/v2 web integration/v2-seamless-integration/v2-upi-merchant-hosted-integration.md

 ## Step 1: Validate the UPI handle

 When your customer makes payment through UPI, you can validate the customer's Virtual Payment Address (VPA) and then initiate payment.
 The **validateVpa** API is used to validate the UPI handle.
 Validate the VPA (UPI handle) using the **validateVpa** API.
-For more information, refer to [Validate VPA Handle API](https://docs.payu.in/v2/reference/v2_validate_vpa_api).
+For more information, refer to <Anchor label="Validate VPA Handle API" target="_blank" href="https://docs.payu.in/v2/reference/v2-validate-vpa-api/">Validate VPA Handle API</Anchor>.

 ## Step 2: Initiate the payment to PayU